 While the exhibition’s conceptual framework serves to set it apart from other national pavilions at the Biennale for whom the context of exhibiting in Venice is of little or no importance, the reference is buried in the density of the show and is only revealed to visitors who take the time to read the catalogue.
 This can be problematic in the fatiguing, over-saturated experience of visiting the Biennale, and it suggests a misunderstanding of the exhibition context.

-As well as a convenient, if trivial, numerical connection—54 cities, 54 projects 4—the exhibition also borrows from Invisible Cities a form of categorisation (Making Islands, Trading Islands, Islands of (Im)possibility etc) in an attempt to order what is a very diverse range of projects.
+As well as a convenient, if trivial, numerical connection—54 cities, 54 projects 04.
+The more astute visitors will notice that 6 of the 54 projects presented in the catalogue have not been modelled, for reasons unknown. —the exhibition also borrows from Invisible Cities a form of categorisation (Making Islands, Trading Islands, Islands of (Im)possibility etc) in an attempt to order what is a very diverse range of projects.
 It is a clever way to avoid typological categorisation and instead suggest less obvious connections between projects.
 But again, this is only evidenced in the catalogue; the arrangement of models in the space does not strictly follow the same categories, presumably, for aesthetic and spatial reasons.
 To add to this confusion, the exhibition guide handed out to visitors did not fully correspond with the installation.
 This meant that it was difficult to identify certain projects, while other projects were located so high or low, so as to be out of sight.
-This ‘unreliable’1 curation, was admittedly secondary to the overall, immersive experience but made evident the challenges of curating what was arguably too many projects for one exhibition, without a clear underlying motive or hierarchy.
+This ‘unreliable’ 05.
+Walker, Future Islands, 18. curation, was admittedly secondary to the overall, immersive experience but made evident the challenges of curating what was arguably too many projects for one exhibition, without a clear underlying motive or hierarchy.